 Part Three: A Team Divided

-With the decision to build in the Carillon district the university was stepping away from a partnership with city.
+Although the city had agreed to swap the land, with the decision to build in the Carillon district the university was stepping away from a partnership with city.
 It was a bold move.
 The answer to the question of how construction was to be financed was far from settled.
 Frericks appeared to be contemplating a plan that did not require the city’s financial backing.
 He seemded to feel the university was in a position to go it alone.
 Over the next few months his optimism would be tested.
-Unfortunately the challenges to come were even bigger to surmount that those he had already faced.
-Behind the nuts and bolts tasks of deal-making and political maneuvering lingered much larger social problems that threatened the project.
-At its conception the arena had been imagined by some as a means to heal the city, but as it turned out, the injustices and inequalities within society became a part of the arena’s history.
+Unfortunately, the challenges to come were even bigger to surmount than those he had already faced.

 The Disastrous Beginning of the 1967-1968 Season